MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D5**

 * [Polish your personal pitch.][personal-pitch]  Practice your pitch with a friend.
 * Read: [What do software engineers actually do?][what-software-engineers-do]
-* Tie up any loose ends in your resume, Github, LinkedIn, JS game.
+* Start mapping out your job search with a list of 200 companies.
+  * Copy [this template][roadmap-template].
-* Add more companies to your Job Search Roadmap.
+  * Rank companies 1 to 3.
+  * 3 means "Not dying to work there" or "Don't know enough about them".
+Choose a hundred of these.
+  * 2 means "Looks like a cool place".
+Pick seventy-five.
+  * 1 means "Want to work there".
+Pick twenty-five.

 [personal-pitch]: ./self-presentation/personal-pitch.md
 [what-software-engineers-do]: ./engineering-culture/software_engineer_work.md

 Optional Week1 projects:
-* Write tests for your [personal projects][personal-projects].
 * Make a new JS game from scratch.
 This will make your projects stand out amongst other a/A grads.
 * [Get a simple portfolio site up.][portfolio]
 You can link to this from your resume, and also use it in applications with recruiting firms like Hired.

 ## Week 2: Spray and Pray